J. K. Rowling: Philanthropy

-Aware of the good fortune that led to her wealth and fame, Rowling wanted to use her public image to help others despite her concerns about publicity and the press; she became, in the words of Smith, "emboldened ... to stand up and be counted on issues that were important to her".
-Rowling's charitable donations before 2012 were estimated by Forbes at $160 million.
+Rowling's charitable donations between 2005 and 2025 were estimated at over $200 million by Forbes, which also estimated she had donated $160 million before 2012.
 She was the second most generous UK donor in 2015 (following the singer Elton John), giving about $14 million.

-Long interested in issues affecting women and children, Rowling established the Volant Charitable Trust in 2000, named after her mother to address social deprivation in at-risk women, children and youth.
+In 2000, she established the Volant Charitable Trust, named after her mother to address social deprivation in at-risk women, children and youth.
 She was appointed president of One Parent Families (now Gingerbread) in 2004, after becoming its first ambassador in 2000.
 She collaborated with Sarah Brown on a book of children's stories to benefit One Parent Families.
 Together with the MEP Emma Nicholson, Rowling founded the charity now known as Lumos in 2005.
-Lumos has worked with an orphanage west of Kyiv, Ukraine since 2013; after the 2022 Russian invasion of Ukraine, Rowling offered to personally match up to £1million in donations to Lumos for Ukraine.
-Later in 2022, during her advocacy against the proposed Gender Recognition Reform (Scotland) Bill, Rowling stated she had founded and would fund Beira's Place, a women-centred rape help center to provide free support services for biological women survivors of sexual violence.
+Lumos has worked with orphanages in Ukraine, Romania, Haiti, and Colombia, and it had supported at least 280,000 children by 2025.
 She has donated several hundred thousand pounds to help women lawyers flee from the Taliban's control, helping hundreds of Afghans escape.